About the Blackwood Guitar Company

 Unique Features

-Our 5-piece necks not only look good, but they add significant strength to the neck, especially in the volute area on the back side just below the headstock.
+Our 5-piece necks not only look good; they add significant strength to the neck, especially in the volute area on the back side just below the headstock.
 This strong neck is very unlikely to break if your guitar should be dropped, while the added rigidity further enhances sustain.

-The use of Asymmetrical bracing on the sound board, along with variable radius bracing on our guitar backs adds to the “colour” of the sound.
+The use of Asymmetrical bracing on our sound boards adds “colour” to the sound.
 The resultant increase in overtones is notable in Blackwood Guitars, part of the many little details that make a difference.

 Finish